debarchito/debarchito/README.md

 ### Debarchito Nath (a.k.a αη∂єω)
 - 17 years old
 - [Rust](https://rust-lang.org/) is my primary programming language.
 Followed by [TypeScript](https://typescriptlang.org/), [Julia](https://julialang.org/), [Elixir](https://elixir-lang.org/) and [Python](https://python.org/)
 - I also use [Ruby](https://www.ruby-lang.org/) and [PHP](https://www.php.net/).
 Yes, I enjoy them and I'm not interested to participate in yet another language war.
-Just use what you like.
+Just use what you like
 - I use [Node.js](https://nodejs.org/) for web development
 - I have been playing with [Deno](https://deno.land/) for a while now
 - [Svelte](https://svelte.dev/) is my goto JavaScript UI framework